 07.02 - 2019.
 Category: Archive 2019 110 MEPs want EU-Morocco fish deal referred to CourtAn unprecedented number of Euro-Parliamentarians have backed a proposal to refer the proposed EU-Morocco Fisheries Agreement - which will be expressly applied to occupied Western Sahara - to the EU Court of Justice.

 30.01 - 2019.
-Category: News EU Council refuses transparency on legal opinion on fish deal"You may have access to paragraphs 1 to 3 including footnotes 1 to 7".
+Category: Archive 2019 EU Council refuses transparency on legal opinion on fish deal"You may have access to paragraphs 1 to 3 including footnotes 1 to 7".
 The EU Council replied to WSRW's request for public access to its legal opinion on including Western Sahara in the new EU-Morocco fisheries agreement.

 23.01 - 2019.
 Category: Archive 2019 Norwegian reefer sailing into the lions' denA Norwegian vessel that is likely transporting frozen fish from occupied Western Sahara could be on thin ice.
 In three days from now, 'Green Glacier' will enter South African waters - the jurisdiction that detained a stolen cargo from Western Sahara in 2017.

 17.01 - 2019.
 Category: News Polisario condemns new EU-Morocco trade deal The national liberation movement of Western Sahara, Frente Polisario, sent out a press release after the vote in the European Parliament of 16 Janaury 2019 regarding a new trade agreement that covers occupied territory.